 - Other hospitals located in the greater Seattle include Harborview Medical Center, Swedish Medical Center, Virginia Mason Medical Center, University of Washington Medical Center, Seattle Children's Hospital, and Evergreen Hospital (Kirkland).

 One of the many unique characteristics of Beaux Arts Village is the posting of family name signs on a corner post near each home.
-If you a new to the Village or wish to replace your current sign for any reason, please contact our Deputy Clerk with your name, address, and a preferred sign location, if any.
+If you are new to the Village or wish to replace your current sign for any reason, please contact our Deputy Clerk with your name, address, and a preferred sign location, if any.
 (In most cases, your name sign will replace the sign for the previous owner of your home.)
 Please note that, due to space constraints on our sign posts, the Town can only allow one sign per house.

 If you are new to Beaux Arts or just want to replace your current name sign, please contact Deputy Clerk Addie Tych through our CONTACT US page.
 She will arrange for your sign to be made and posted, after which you will receive an invoice for the cost of the sign, currently about $31.

 There are several post offices within 20 miles of Beaux Arts, including: